 - In Java, do not use a Scanner – use a BufferedReader instead.

-- Bounds of loops may be reduced: Read the bounds in the input carefully before writing your program, and try to figure out which inputs will cause your program to run the slowest.
-For example if a problem tells you that N <= 100000 or N<=1000000, and your program has nested loops each which go up to N, your program will never be fast enough.
+- Bounds of loops may be reduced: Read the bounds in the input carefully before writing your program, and try to figure out which inputs will cause your program to run slower.
+For example, if a problem tells you that N <= 100000 or N<=1000000, and your program has nested loops each which go up to N, your program will never be fast enough.

 - Optimize your Algorithm: If nothing works after all this, then you should try changing the algorithm or the approach you are using to solve your problem.
 Generally, the internal test cases are designed in such a way that you will be able to clear all of them only if you choose the best possible algorithm.

 This article is contributed by Shubham Bansal.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

-Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.
+Please write comments if you find anything incorrect, or have more information about the topic discussed above.